Difficult to be sure that a package install has ended

 Please note that the progress bar is suppressed during this operation.
 It is not really possible to know in advance how many steps are required, so it would jump about in a nonsensical manner.
 The textarea tells all and the status banner information is accurate.

-#14 Updated by Phillip Davis almost 4 years ago
+#14 Updated by Phillip Davis over 4 years ago

 I did reinstall all on a system with Cron and OpenVPN Client Export Utility installed.
 The reinstall completed very quickly and the text area has just the word "Success".